MicrosoftDocs/power-automate-docs/articles/common-data-model-intro.md

 For example, you can use Dataverse within Power Automate in these key ways:

 * Create a cloud flow to import data, export data, or take action (such as sending a notification) when data  changes.
 For detailed steps, see the procedures later in this topic.
-* Instead of [creating an approval loop through email](wait-for-approvals.md), create a cloud flow that stores approval state in an entity, and then build a custom app in which users can approve or reject items.
+* Instead of [creating an approval loop through email](wait-for-approvals.md), create a cloud flow that stores approval state in an table, and then build a custom app in which users can approve or reject items.
 For detailed steps, see [Build an approval loop with Dataverse](common-data-model-approve.md).

 In this article, you will create a cloud flow that sends an email notification when a *Qualified Lead Process* creates a new *Opportunity* in Dataverse.
 The notification includes the *Notes* from the *Lead*.